Coronavirus (COVID-19): Advice for applicants and prospective students

 All interviews and other assessments will be conducted online in the 2020/21 application cycle.
-For information about these, please see our interviews page.
+See our interviews page for more information.

 Gaining work experience during the pandemic

-Most of our Health Science courses require work experience to support an application.
-Please see our guidance for gaining work experience during the pandemic and advice on alternative ways to develop your understanding of these healthcare roles before and during the application process.
+If your course needs work experience to support your application, you can find guidance for gaining work experience during the pandemic and advice on alternative ways to develop your understanding of these healthcare roles before and during the application process.

 Events and visiting us